graphql/graphql-spec/rfcs/InputUnion.md

 The less typing and fewer bytes transmitted, the better.

-* Objection: The quantity of "typing" isn't a worthwhile metric, most interactions with an API are programatic.
+* Objection: The quantity of "typing" isn't a worthwhile metric, most interactions with an API are programmatic.
 * Objection: Simply compressing an HTTP request will reduce the bytes transmitted more than anything having to do with the structure of a Schema.

 ### L) Input unions should be performant for servers